 These two additional historic structures are connected by The Garden, a pastoral setting providing guests the perfect place for their morning yoga and coffee, as well as their first glass of wine in the evening.

-Adjacent to The Garden is The Milk Truck Garage, the dedicated private event space at The Wildset.
+Adjacent to The Garden is The Milk Truck Garage, a historic barn that will eventually become a dedicated private event space at The Wildset.
 Each building is unified by an undercurrent of thoroughly considered details, design, and hospitality.

 A world away, yet located just under 2 hours from Philadelphia and an hour and a half from DC and Baltimore, St. Michaels is a charming town rich with history.
 Beautiful marinas, rugged shorelines, and quaint restaurants and shops are just steps away.
 Numerous outdoor activities and adventures await, as do slow-paced and leisurely afternoons.
 St Michaels is a haven, providing a chance for all to retreat, refresh, and reconnect.